-After a great deal of discussion and consideration, the decision has been made for Elmbrook United to follow the U.S. Youth Soccer birth year mandate at all levels – Recreational, Academy, and Select Soccer.
-Therefore, starting in the fall of 2017, Elmbrook United (EBU) will form recreational teams based on players’ birth year rather than on players’ school grade, as in the past.
-EBU soccer already implemented the birth year change this past year for Academy and Select players.
+Elmbrook United follows the U.S. Youth Soccer birth year mandate at all levels – Recreational, Academy, and Select Soccer.
+Therefore, EBU forms recreational teams based on players’ birth year rather than on players’ school grade.

 Below, US Youth Soccer Director of Coaching Sam Snow answers frequently asked questions regarding US Youth Soccer’s implementation of birth year age groups as opposed to school age groups.

 Why has the decision been made to switch from teams formed by school year to teams formed by calendar year?

 To be in line with the other 208 countries that register youth players by their year of birth.
 The change will also make it easier for American club teams to play internationally.

 How do I know in which age group a player will participate?

 What if a player wants to play with his or her school friends, but is in a different age group?